-31. Assuming an interest rate of 0.4 per cent on fund deposits and an index adjustment of the capital replacement costs of 2.6 per cent as in scenario 1, the entire capital replacement cost could be funded with flat contributions of \notin 4.2 million per year.
-Under these circumstances, the fund would always have a positive balance.

-32. Scenario 3: Regular annual contribution (annuity, see above) plus additional one-time contributions every five years

-33. This scenario assumed the creation of a fund in the same way as in scenario 2 but every five years, States would make an additional contribution so as to lower annuities during the regular years.

-34. Assuming the same interest rate on fund deposits as in scenario 2 and an index adjustment of the capital replacement costs as in the above scenarios, the entire capital replacement cost could be funded with flat contributions of ε 3.0 million per year and additional contributions every 5 years of ε 6.0 million.
-Under these circumstances, the fund would always have a positive balance.

-35. Scenario 4: Staged annual contributions (annuity stable for 5 years)

-36. This scenario also assumed the creation of a fund in the same way as in scenario 2 but annual instalments would be fixed for only five years to cover capital replacement costs up to the next spike.
+- b) Scenario 2: Regular annual contribution (annuity) This scenario assumed the creation of a fund to which States contribute a fixed annual instalment to cover capital replacement costs, with instalments being as uniform as possible throughout the entire funding period.
+An interest rate of 0.4 per cent was used to calculate the return on investment from the fund deposits.
+The selected rate is based on the 10-year average of the 12-month Euribor rate.
+The scenario assumed that the rate would remain stable over the entire period of 20 years.
+Assuming an interest rate of 0.4 per cent on fund deposits and an index adjustment of the capital replacement costs of 2.6 per cent as in scenario 1, the entire capital replacement cost could be funded with flat contributions of $\epsilon$ 4.2 million per year.
+Under these circumstances, the fund would always have a positive balance. - c) Scenario 3: Regular annual contribution (annuity, see above) plus additional one-time contributions every five years.
+This scenario assumed the creation of a fund in the same way as in scenario 2 but every five years, States would make an additional contribution so as to lower annuities during the regular years.
+Assuming the same interest rate on fund deposits as in scenario 2 and an index adjustment of the capital replacement costs as in the above scenarios, the entire capital replacement cost could be funded with flat contributions of $\mathfrak{C}3.0$ million per year and additional contributions every 5 years of $\mathfrak{C}6.0$ million.
+Under these circumstances, the fund would always have a positive balance. - d) Scenario 4: Staged annual contributions (annuity stable for 5 years).
+This scenario also assumed the creation of a fund in the same way as in scenario 2 but annual instalments would be fixed for only five years to cover capital replacement costs up to the next spike.
 They would then be increased or decreased in accordance with funding needs to cover capital replacement costs.

-37. Assuming the same interest rate on fund deposits and an index adjustment of the capital replacement costs as in the above scenarios, the regular annuity should be set at $\notin 2.3$ million for the years 2021 - 2025, $\notin 3.35$ million for the years 2026 - 2030, $\notin 7.0$ million for the years 2031 - 2035 and $\notin 3.95$ million for the years 2036 - 2040 to ensure that the fund retains a positive balance.

-38. According to a survey of member organizations of the Inter-Agency Network of Facilities Managers (INFM) undertaken in advance of the last annual INFM conference in Brussels to determine best practices regarding capital replacement funding, 80 per cent of the organizations participating in the survey fund capital replacements separately from their regular budgets.
-One third of these organizations have established a special capital replacement fund.13

-39. Based on current market practices and trends in solutions adopted by international public sector organizations, the Court continues to advocate the establishment of a capital replacement fund as a mechanism to cope with the funding requirements for the replacement of aging building components.
+Assuming the same interest rate on fund deposits and an index adjustment of the capital replacement costs as in the above scenarios, the regular annuity should be set at £0.3 million for the years 2021 2025, £3.35 million for the years 2026 2030, £7.0 million for the years 2031 2035 and £3.95 million for the years 2036 2040 to ensure that the fund retains a positive balance. - 26.
+According to a survey of member organizations of the Inter-Agency Network of Facilities Managers (INFM) undertaken in advance of the last annual INFM conference in Brussels to determine best practices regarding capital replacement funding, 80 per cent of the organizations participating in the survey fund capital replacements separately from their regular budgets.
+One third of these organizations have established a special capital replacement fund. - 27.
+Based on current market practices and trends in solutions adopted by international public sector organizations, the Court continues to advocate the establishment of a capital replacement fund as a mechanism to cope with the funding requirements for the replacement of aging building components.
 This solution represents the most cost-efficient approach but also entails a degree of complexity, such as the establishment of a new framework to ensure effective funds management and the acceptance of some investment risks.